AnalystEric/Hotel_Booking_Analysis/README.md

 ## Built with
 Programming Language: Python

-Libraries used: 1.
-Pandas - for data manipulation and analysis

-                2. Matplotlib.pyplot - for creating visualisations, and pyplot provides a simplified interface for creating charts and plots.

-                3. Numpy - for numerical computing
+Libraries used: - Pandas - for data manipulation and analysis - Matplotlib.pyplot - for creating visualisations, and pyplot provides a simplified interface for creating charts and plots - Numpy - for numerical computing